-ΦT = σw/u* = -C3∙C4-zm-zd/L1/3 (7)
+ΦT = σw/u* = -C3∙C4-zm-zd/L1/3.
+(6)

 Characterizing the random error (ε) of the measured fluxes is essential for model validation, parameter optimization, and estimating statistical confidence in the measured fluxes.
-This study quantifies the total random uncertainty in the measured turbulent fluxes and its covariant properties with environmental changes (e.g., meteorological variations) by applying the daily differencing approach (Hollinger and Richardson, 2005; Richardson et al., 2006).
+This study quantifies the total random uncertainty in the measured turbulent fluxes and its covariant properties with meteorological variations by employing the daily differencing approach (Hollinger and Richardson, 2005; Richardson et al., 2006).
 If a measurement flux (x) pair of two successive days (x1 = F+ε1, x2 = F+ε2, and F is the true flux) are under equivalent environmental conditions, the standard deviation of random error (σ(ε)) can be written as:

-σ(ε) = σ(x1-x2)/2 (8)
+σ(ε) = σ(x1-x2)/2.
+(7)